clastix/kamaji-etcd/hack/datastore/README.md

 It performs the following steps:

-1. Downloads the etcd snapshot specified by KAMAJI_TCP_SNAP_URL
+1. Downloads the etcd snapshot specified during script launch
 2. Populates the ETCD_INITIAL_CLUSTER variable with a list of the TCP etcd pods
 3. Uploads the etcd snapshot to each kamaji-etcd pod
 4. Restores the snapshot to each kamaji-etcd pod using the etcdctl command.